mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 ## Where to go from here?

 - 💎 Learn about Joy's main features
-- 💅 Learn more about customization
+- 💅 Learn about how to customize Joy components
 - 📖 Learn about Joy's guiding principles and core concepts.